Room 9

 Read Jonah with Zsuzsa in a different way.
 Have you ever seen this story from the perspective of the sailors?
 And of the big fish?
 The Ninivaens?
 Here is your chance.
 Our bibliodrama will give you the opportunity to delve into this fascinating story as if you were in it, to play, to interact and maybe even to learn about yourself and others.

-Eva Srut Lauren Keiles Ben Shapiro Hana Siková
+Lauren Keiles Eva Srut Hana Siková Ben Shapiro

 Room 7